 Except for the battery pack, no modifications may be made to the vehicle between inspection and competitions.
 Flat tires and other mechanical failures may be repaired, but only with like components.
 Gear ratios, steering ratios, and wheels/tires may not be changed between competition phases.

 The endurance rally is worth 600 possible points.

 The overall winner will be the team (vehicle) that accumulates the most points from Documentation, Braking, Maneuverability, Design and Construction Evaluation, and Endurance.
 See the Awards section for other planned recognition.

-Power Drive® has instituted a multi-class competition due to the number of participants and the variety of experience and skill levels involved.
+Power Drive® is a multi-class competition due to the number of participants and the variety of experience and skill levels involved.
 The defining criteria for these classes are listed below:

-- Power Drive has instituted a new class in 2009.
-The Novice Class is identical to the Standard Class (see below) in all aspects except that to be entered in this class, a car cannot have won a trophy at any Power Drive sanctioned endurance rally.
+- Power Drive instituted this class in 2009.
+The Novice Class is identical to the Standard Class (see below) in all aspects except that to be entered in this class, a car cannot have won a trophy at any Power Drive-sanctioned endurance rally.

 - The Novice Class is an endurance rally classification only.
 These cars will compete along side the regular Standard Class cars in braking, maneuverability and design/engineering.

-- A car that receives a trophy in the Novice Class at a preliminary event (i.e. Hastings, Lincoln, Columbus, etc.) will automatically be promoted to the Standard Class at the next event entered.
+- A car that receives a trophy in the Novice Class at a preliminary event (i.e. Hastings, Lincoln, Grand Island, etc.) will automatically be promoted to the Standard Class at the next event entered.
 The team will change the letter designation of the car from "N" to "S".

 - The basic frame, roll bar and axle assembly can not be carried over from a previous car, i.e., this vehicle must be a first year car.